 Pro Tip: Avoid riding to Ladakh between October-April due to road closures because of snow and sub zero temperatures with frequent avalanches and landslides, making it dangerous and unsafe for biking.

-Here are the places to visit on Leh to Turtuk Bike Route:
+Here are the places to visit on Leh to Turtuk Bike route.
+Most of these are amongst iconic places to visit in Ladakh.

-During your Ladakh Bike Trip with Turtuk Village, you must cover this iconic spot which is also one of the highest motorable passes in India, located at an altitude of 5359 meters.
+During your Ladakh bike trip with Turtuk Village, you must cover Khardung La which is also one of the highest motorable passes in India, located at an altitude of 5359 meters.
 It is a popular destination amongst adventurers and provides stunning views of Karakoram range and the eastern part of Indus Valley.

 One of the oldest and largest monasteries of Ladakh must also be covered during your Leh to Turtuk bike trip.
 Diskit Monastery is known for its 106 ft Maitreya Buddha statue which is a symbol of peace and protection.The monastery offers breathtaking panoramic views of Ladakh valley and is home to scriptures, ancient murals, and a prayer hall.